orvitinn/elevators/README.md

 Status:
 Model is up and running, persons travel between floors with the elevators Saves the state correctly to a binary file.
+Saves on both floors and in elevator.
 Uses relative time to decide when to quit.
 Put elevator loop in to a "game loop" like the floor loop/logic.
 Very simple reading code disabled in this file.

+Data file:
+Each "dump" consists of 4 bytes.

+{id of person}{operation}{elevator}{floor}

+operations:
+1: enter elevator on floor
+2. exit elevator on floor
+3. person stops working (sleeping) on floor  (elevator=-1)